haqatak/mmgp/README.md

 The advantages over the original *from_pretrained* method is that a full model can fit into a single file with a filename of your choosing (thefore you can have multiple 'transformers' versions of the same model in the same directory) and prequantized models are processed in a transparent way.
 Last but not least, you can also on the fly pin to RAM the whole model or the most important part of it (partialPin = True) in a more efficient way (faster and requires less RAM) than if you did through *offload.all* or *offload.profile*.

-- *load_loras_into_model(model, lora_path, lora_multi)
-Load in a model a list of Lora described by a list of path *lora_path* and a list of *weights coefficients*.
-The Lora file must be in the *diffusers* format.
-This function works also on non diffusers models.
-However if there is already an official Lora support for a model it is recommended to use the official diffusers functions.

 The typical workflow wil be:
 1) temporarly insert the *save_model* function just after a model has been fully loaded to save a copy of the model / quantized model.
 2) replace the full initalizing / loading logic with *fast_load_transformers_model* (if there is a *from_pretrained* call to a transformers object) or only the tensor loading functions (*torch.load_model_file* and *torch.load_state_dict*) with *load_model_data after* the initializing logic.

 ## Special cases
 Sometime there isn't an explicit pipe object as each submodel is loaded separately in the main app.
-If this is the case, you need to create a dictionary that manually maps all the models.\
+If this is the case, you may try to use *extract_models* or create a dictionary that manually maps all the models.\
 For instance :